Welcome to Wrap! Please, take a seat and make yourself comfortable.

 Creates a new wrap instance that is functionally equivalent to its input but disconnected from the original instance’s state.

-Pure is mostly used for the mantainers of
+Pure is mostly used for the maintainers of

 vixeny/core